 - When dressing smart casual, light grey is your friend.
 For business meetings and professional engagements, charcoal grey will never let you down.

-- Striking a middle ground between light grey and charcoal grey is regular grey or mid-grey, which is predictably versatile.
+- Striking a middle ground between light grey and charcoal grey is mid-grey, which is predictably versatile.

 What colour shirt goes best with a light GREY suit?